LucasMrqes/vertical-disk-autoscaler/README.md

 # Vertical Disk Autoscaler

 A Kubernetes controller that automatically adjusts IOPS and throughput on Azure Premium SSD v2 managed disks based on observed utilization.
-Scale up under load, scale down when idle -- pay only for what you use.
+Scale up under load, scale down when idle.

 ## How it works